-If you've got dreams of going back to school to earn your degree or complete a vocational program, you've also got worries about how to pay for it.
+If you’re a woman dreaming of going back to school to earn your degree or complete a vocational program, you’re probably also concerned about how to pay for it.

 And if you're a single mom working to raise a family, or you come from a low-income household, or have other major life obstacles staring you down, that dream of getting your degree could seem very far out of your reach.